PCOS (Polycystic Ovarian Syndrome): Myths, Facts and Natural Treatment

 Diet and Nutrients

 According to this study, women with PCOS would benefit from a diet high in folic acid, vitamins D and C, B12, dietary fibre and calcium.
 The consumption of total fats, saturated fatty acids and cholesterol should be reduced.
 The diet of some of the patients should be supplemented with potassium, magnesium and zinc.

 Source: Quantitative assessment of nutrition in patients with polycystic ovary syndrome (PCOS).
 Rocz Panstw Zakl Hig.
 2016;67(4):419-426.

-In a case-control study, the impact of Bisphenol A (BPA) on PCOS was assessed.
 Researchers found that this hormone disruptor may play a major role in PCOS.
 Further studies are warranted on the safety of BPA products.

 Source: The Association Between Bisphenol A and Polycystic Ovarian Syndrome: A Case-Control Study.
 Acta Med Iran.
 2017 Dec;55(12):759-764.